ReinBentdal/le_audio_synthesizer/README.md

 The application is based on the Nordic [nrf5340_audio](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/applications/nrf5340_audio/README.html) demo application, but stripped down and specialized for a synthesizer use case.

-The diagram below illustrates the general synthesizer flow.
+The diagram below illustrates the general audio synthesis flow.

 <p align="center">
   <img src="./assets/synth_flowchart.png" />
 </p>
 The synthesizer is highly modular which makes it easy to include or exclude modules.
 The provided setup is constructed to demonstrate different aspects of a synthesizer, such as polyphonic oscillators, effects and audio-synced time-dependency.

-Which notes to play or stop is sent into the synthesizer module.
+The synthesizer module receives information on which notes to play and to stop playing.
 These notes may be transformed to create a sequencer, or in this case an arpeggiator.
 The arpeggiator is time-dependent, and thus needs a source of time.
 We must use a source of time which is synchronized with the sense of time in the processed audio.
 This is the function of `tick_provider`, which increments time for each audio block processed.
 The tick provider sends ticks to subscribing modules.
-This is the same method MIDI uses to synchronize different audio sources.
+This is the same method MIDI uses to synchronize different audio sources, which makes it possible to implement MIDI synchronization.

-For polyphonic synthesis we need multiple oscillators, equal to the number of notes it should be possible to play at once. `key_assign` keeps track of currently active oscillators and assigns note to oscillator in a *first-inactive* manner.
-If there are no inactive oscillators it will assign the new note to the *first-active* oscillator.
+For polyphonic synthesis we need multiple oscillators, equal to the number of notes it should be possible to play at once. `key_assign` keeps track of currently active oscillators and assigns notes to oscillators in a *first-inactive* (the oscillator which has been inactive for the longest time) manner.
+If there are no inactive oscillators, it will assign the new note to the *first-active* (the oscillator which has been active for the longest time) oscillator.
 The application is by default configured to have 5 oscillators.
 Even when playing an arpeggiator with more than 5 notes, it is hard to notice the last-inactive note cutting off.

 The application is configured to encode mono audio, in `audio_process_start`.
 All modules are also constructed as mono.
 It isn't too hard to modify the application to instead process stereo audio.
 The echo effect, for example, may by converted to a stereo ping-pong delay effect.
 Before the echo effect, split the mono sound into left and right channel.
 Then input these channels to the echo effect.
 Make sure to set the `pcm_size` correctly in `sw_codec_encode` for stereo encoding.